 Signs would inform visitors which trails are accessible to off-leash dogs and which trails require leashes.
 They will also inform users as to what the rules are, including, but not limited to, owners cleaning up after dogs, dogs must stay on trails at all times, and dogs must be under voice and sight control at all times.
-Initial sign locations for the Pilot Program are included in Figure 5 and Figure 6, which depicts specific signs to be used as part of Pilot Program implementation.
+Initial sign locations for the Pilot Program are included in Figure 5, which depicts specific signs to be used as part of Pilot Program implementation.
 Trailhead signs will be posted at an elevated height for initial visibility and smaller signs along trails will be shorter and mounted at pedestrian scale similar to wayfinding signs.

 Parks proposes to install new signage at trailheads and at trail junctions to inform the public which areas off-leash dogs are and are not allowed.
 Between both parks, there will be at least 18 "Dogs On-Leash" signs, two "No Dogs In Reservoir" signs, and six "No Dogs In Playground Area" signs.
-At least two "No Dogs on the Beach" sign will also be added at Pillar Point Bluff.